Humanism: Humanist organizations

 Humanist organizations exist in several countries.
 Humanists International is a global organization.
 The three countries with the highest numbers of Humanist International member organisations are the UK, India, and the US.
 The largest humanist organisation is the Norwegian Humanist Association.

-Humanists UK - formerly the British Humanist Association - and the American Humanist Association are two of the oldest humanist organizations.
+Humanists UK (carrying this name since 2017, originating from Union of Ethical Societies of 1896, renamed Ethical Union in 1928 and British Humanist Association in 1967), the American Humanist Association (named since 1941, with roots to 1927 Humanist Fellowship) and the Dutch Humanistisch Verbond (1946) are three of the oldest humanist organizations.

 In 2015, London-based Humanists UK had around 28,000 members.
 Its membership includes some high-profile people such as Richard Dawkins, Brian Cox, Salman Rushdie, Polly Toynbee, Alice Roberts and Stephen Fry, who are known for their participation in public debate, promoting secularism, and objecting to state funding for faith-based institutions.
 Humanists UK organizes and conducts non-religious ceremonies for weddings, namings, comings of age, and funerals.

 The American Humanist Association (AHA) was formed in 1941 from previous humanist associations.
 Its journal The Humanist is the continuation of a previous publication The Humanist Bulletin.
 In 1953, the AHA established the "Humanist of the Year" award to honor individuals who promote science.
 By the 1970s, it became a well-recognized organization, initiating campaigns for abortion rights and opposing discriminatory policies.
 This resulted in the organization becoming a target of the religious right by the 1980s.